Cotoneaster is a very beautiful shrub, especially appreciated for its berries.

 - Follow our good advice on planting.

-Even though preparing cuttings might seem a little difficult, it still is the very best way to propagate this shrub.
+Even though preparing cuttings might seem a little difficult, it still is the best way to propagate this shrub.

 Before starting, try to get hold of rooting hormones, this will increase your chances of success.